grafana/alloy/docs/sources/reference/components/prometheus.remote_write.md

 _segments_, not the samples themselves.
 This makes data retention less predictable when the component receives a non-consistent rate of data.

-The [WAL block][] in Flow mode, or the [metrics config][] in Static mode contain some configurable parameters that can be used to control the tradeoff between memory usage, disk usage, and data retention.
+The [WAL block][] contains some configurable parameters that can be used to control the tradeoff between memory usage, disk usage, and data retention.

 The `truncate_frequency` or `wal_truncate_frequency` parameter configures the